-Just because you got in an accident with an unlicensed driver doesn’t mean it’s their fault.
+Just because you got in a car accident with an unlicensed driver doesn’t mean it’s their fault.
 If you rear end the other driver, it’s still your fault.
 Typically, unlicensed drivers are involved in 5% of fatal crashes while unlicensed motorcyclists are involved in 30% of fatal crashes.
 It is important to keep an eye out on the road for motorcyclists.
 Around 70% of unlicensed motorists who have either had their license suspended or never had a license driver regularly and have a higher chance at being involved in an accident than licensed drivers.

 Let’s go over who is liable when an accident involves a driver without a license.
 Driver without a license is against the law and negligence will apply.
 An unlicensed driver is not going to be at fault just because they are driving without a license.
 Anytime you rear-end an unlicensed driver you will still have to pay the damages to repair their vehicle and if there is a claim for injuries suffered in the crash.